-- My father was born on May 21, 1945, and he died on April 3, 2019. - He was brilliant.
-You would likely know some of his TV marketing campaigns; I can pretty much guarantee it.
-He always sat in the chair on the left side of the dinner table.
+My father was born on May 21, 1945, and he died on April 3, 2019.

+He was brilliant.
+You would likely know some of his TV marketing campaigns.
+I can pretty much guarantee it.
+He liked to smoke good Cuban cigars every so often, and he always sat in the chair on the left side of the dinner table.
 His feet pointed outward when he walked, and he always dreamed he would be a published author.

-- When he died, he had been married to my mother for more than forty years.
+When he died, he had been married to my mother for more than forty years.
 He loved worn-in flannel shirts and making egg sandwiches.
-He always greeted people with the same quickly raised hand, a tilted chin, and a smile that only showed his top teeth. - He loved when I would put my sleeping bag next to his in the backyard so he could teach me about the night sky.
-I never understood more than 10 percent of what he was saying, but I loved to listen to him. - He pinched his nose and tossed his head back when he was laughing his biggest laughs, and he called me "kid" for my entire life. - Of all the titles I've held in my life, "Dane's kid" was the one I was most proud of.
+He always greeted people with the same quickly raised hand, a tilted chin, and a smile that only showed his top teeth.

+He loved when I would put my sleeping bag next to his in the backyard so he could teach me about the night sky.
+I never understood more than ten percent of what he was saying, but I loved to listen to him.

+He pinched his nose and tossed his head back when he was laughing his biggest laughs, and he called me "kid" for my entire life.

+Of all the titles I've held in my life, "Dane's kid" was the one I was most proud of.